-In the effort to detect the parameters of the business environment that encouraged the innovative enterprises, no significant differences were found, regarding the sources and the information institutions.
+In the effort to detect the parameters of the business environment that encouraged the innovativeness of the Thessalian wood and furniture enterprises, a regression analysis was carried out using the Kreinsen's "further actors" that is information sources and institutions as independent variables.
+No significant differences were found, regarding both sources and information institutions.
 Actually, the information derived by the company's production constitutes the only variable with a significantly unique contribution to the forecast of the dependent variable (i.e. innovativeness), with a Std Coeff. of 0.396 and a Sig. of 0.048 (Table 3).
 It should be pointed out that it is an internal source of the enterprise, while, on the contrary, no information institution presents a similar behavior.
-It should be noted that the above figure shows only some faint tendency, since R 2 = 0.25.
+It should be noted that the above figure shows only some faint tendency, since R 2 = 0.246.